A brief history of SPARC

 Over the years many changes have taken place including modifications to the referral criteria, an ever wider range of therapeutic, educational and vocational activities, together with the implementation of health safety regulations, however this informal approach remains an integral part of the service.

 Service user involvement remains a vital aspect of the service.
-This includes participation on the Management Committee, informal peer support and the Day Trippers group.
-The service has and will continue to develop based on the needs of our members, including the integration of the recovery model throughout the service.
+This includes participation on the Management Committee and informal peer support.
+The service moved again in 2025 and with it came a new way of working which is based much more in the community of Stockport.
+The good news is that SPARC continues and will continue to change, develop and grow based on the needs of our members.